cdluminate/ProdL/ProdL.md

 authorize (e.g., ssh, scp, rsync, etc) until timeout or process termination.
 If your desktop environment does not automatically launch the daemon for you, you may need to do it manually somehow.

+OpenSSH is usually a part of standard linux server installation, so we expect it to be available in most cases.
+In some special cases, such as remote login of embeded devices, the server side may be running Dropbear, which is another SSH implementation that implements the protocol-level compatibility.

+### 0.7.2.
+Mosh -- Remote Terminal App that Supports Intermittent Connectivity

 ### 0.8.
 Software Engineering